-Chart B Gap between GDP per capita in the United States and in the euro area to be transmitted to the euro area, whereas it takes six quarters for an upturn to spill over.
+Source: Giannone, Lenza and Reichlin, 2009.
+Notes: The chart reports the difference between the log levels of GDP per capita in the United States and in the euro area in the period 1970-2006. to be transmitted to the euro area, whereas it takes six quarters for an upturn to spill over.
 These estimates have held on average in the past, but each recession episode is of course somewhat different in terms of its lags, depth and length.